Robert L. Larson: Personal life

 After graduating he practiced law in Iowa City until 1943 while also teaching at public schools in Wapello and Anamosa.
-From 1937 to 1941 he was the city attorney of Iowa City and on the Johnson County Republican Central Committee.
+From 1937 to 1941 he was the Solicitor of Iowa City and on the Johnson County Republican Central Committee.

 Larson was a member of the American Legion, Freemasons, Shriners, the American Bar Association, and the Rotary.

-He was married and had four children.
+He married Helen Kruse on June 1, 1922 and later to Wilma Donham on March 12, 1938.
+He had four children.

 Government

 Larson began serving as the assistant attorney general of Iowa in 1943.
 He was appointed as the state's attorney general in 1947 to fill the unexpired term of John M. Rankin.
 He was elected to the office in 1948 and served until 1953.

 In 1952 he turned down an opportunity to run for governor.

 In 1953, he was appointed to the Iowa Supreme Court by Governor William S. Beardsley.
 He served a six-month term as the Chief Justice in 1955.
 He became the first permanent Chief Justice from 1959 to 1961.